iguellilig/prediction_appendicitis/README.md

 From the obtained results, we observe that:

 1. Random oversampling is the most effective technique for balancing the dataset.
 This method also provides promising results during cross-validation.
+However, we obtain almost the same results with the SMOTE technique

-1. The highest F1-score achieved is `0.97`, using the random oversampling technique and cross-validation.
-The most performant model in this scenario is: `XGBClassifier`.
+1. The highest F1-score achieved is `0.94`, using the random oversampling technique and cross-validation.
+The most performant model in this scenario is: `RandomForest`.
+Without the cross validation, the best results is up to `0.92`.

-1. Other models, such as `ExtraTreesClassifier` and `LGBMClassifier`, also performed well, achieving F1-scores of up to `0.96`.
+1. Other models, such as `ExtraTreesClassifier` and `LGBMClassifier`, also performed well, achieving F1-scores of up to `0.90`.

 1. Models like `GaussianNB` and `BernoulliNB` showed poor performance for this classification task.

-1. Therefore, we chose `XGBClassifier` as the classifier for deploying our model.
+1. Therefore, we chose `RandomForest` as the classifier for deploying our model.
 However, as a potential extension of this project, it would be valuable to include 3-5 of the best-performing models and display the results of all of them when the "Predict" button is clicked.